Academic Integrity Policy

 Associate's Programs

-An associate degree requires a minimum 60 credits.
-Residency for an associate's degree is minimum of 30 credits.
-Division of Applied Undergraduate Studies associate degree students, upon matriculation, must complete their degree requirements by taking all their courses from the DAUS associate degree curriculum.
+Residency for an associate's degree is a minimum of 50% of the total credits required for the degree.
+Division of Applied Undergraduate Studies associate degree students, upon matriculation, must complete their degree requirements by taking all their courses from DAUS.

 Bachelor's Programs